damccull/freetimeprogrammer/content/blog/11_DRAFT_containerize_foundryvtt_with_cloudflare_tunnel/index.md

     file: secrets.json
 ```

-Now we need to test the podman compose setup, ensure it creates its data in the right place and
+Now we need to test the docker compose setup, ensure it creates its data in the right place and
 is able to download and start the server.

 ```bash